The Circle and the Line

-One of the best ways to understand chakras is through the relationship of the two fundamental geometric shapes, a straight line and a circle.
+One of the best ways to understand chakras is through the relationship of the two fundamental geometric shapes, a circle and a straight line.
 Chakras are circles aligned along the vertical axis.
-We’re going to look at this relationship is in a couple of ways.
-The first is simple geometry.
+We’re going to look at this relationship in a couple of ways which are intrinsically linked, simple geometry and intelligence.
+That dynamic manifests as the Beauty and Wisdom of Nature.

-The line starts off as a dot.
-When using a compass, we find it in the middle of the circle.
+When using a compass, we start with a point in the middle of the circle.
+The line starts off as that point or dot.
 The dot can stretch from the center to the edge creating a line.
 Or it can move vertically upward establishing a sphere and by going beyond the edge create a spiral.
-The. se are the basic structures of chakras.
+These spirals emanate from a vertical axis that runs just in front of our spine.
+They can appear as padmas, flowers or as vortex.
+These are the basic structures of chakras.

 The skeletal structure or scaffolding of our chakras starts with quasi-material known as ether.
-Ether is self-luminous and intelligent and sentient.
+Ether is self-luminous, intelligent and sentient.
 It is the bridge between pure consciousness and matter itself.
-Without ether matter could not organize itself on any level from molecular to galactic.
+Without ether, matter could not organize itself on any level from molecular to galactic.
 All life-forms started out as ether: crystals, plants, insects animals, and humans.
-All are based on sacred geometry that starts with the circle a line.
+All are based on sacred geometry that starts with the circle and the line.

 One very important fact has to do with the way we perceive reality and brain function.
 As I present my ideas you the reader are using both hemispheres of your brain.
-We know that the left cerebral cortex analyzes things and perceive them logically on as if on a straight line going from one point to the next.
-And this is how we think of the future that we are going forward from moment to moment and place to place.
+But mostly we are using our left hemisphere..
+We know that the left cerebral cortex analyzes things and perceives them logically as if on a straight line going from one point to the next.
+And this is how we think about the future but in an abstract way.

 The left cortex is a driving force as to how we set goals and achieve them.
 This is also the side of the brain that is developed through literacy.
 The influence of reading itself, looking at little dots along a horizontal line, a line that is not smooth and continuous, made up of broken dashes that appear as letters and words is a major influence in how we perceive the world.
-We project a linear concept horizontal flat line from birth to death that did not exist in preliterate cultures.
-Unfortunately this creates a sense of disconnection from life.
-It is this level of abstraction and disconnection that dominates modern life.
-It that nagging logical part of us challenges the experience of the circle which is wholeness and interrelatedness that is a domain of the right side of the brain.
+We project this linear concept as a horizontal time line on to reality.

 three sets of chakras